truetone/truetone.github.io/_posts/2012-03-09-using-impress-js.markdown

 Right now you can only learn how to use Impress.js by reading the comments and experimenting.
 I thought it might be good to go through each of the features here to give a sense of it's capabilities.
-If you're interested, there aren't really any insights here that you can't find in the source.<!-- more -->
+If you're interested, there aren't really any insights here that you can't find in the source.

 The first thing is that you have to have a story to tell.
 Impress.js does nothing for you if you don't have a narrative.
 So plan out what you want to